Ryan-UGA/Descriptive-Analytics-of-Retail-Sales/README.md

 ## Key Insights

-- This project falls under **descriptive analytics**, focused on explaining the relationships between sales and influencing variables—not predicting future data or prescribing actions.
+- This project falls focused on explaining the relationships between sales and influencing variables.
 - **Price**, **ShelveLoc (Good)**, and **Age** emerged as the most influential factors across models.
 - Regularized models provided slightly different coefficient magnitudes but aligned in direction with the base linear regression.
 - Tree-based models helped validate the most important features via feature importance rankings.